 Other companies were able to repurpose old footage to make new ads.
 They were quick to act on changing the tone of their messaging to reflect the times.
 Some brands continue to share their old ads, and the tone does not always fit in with what people are thinking.

 What strengths in your business can you use to push your products and marketing forward?
 Think creatively and leverage what you can.
-This is also a great time to preform a quick competitive analysis so that you can understand what your competitors are doing, how they are sharing information and how you can make your marketing different.
+This is also a great time to perform a quick competitive analysis so that you can understand what your competitors are doing, how they are sharing information and how you can make your marketing different.

 Communicate, Communicate, Communicate